isotope-project/ssa-densem/reviewer-log.md

   Section 5, I kind of ran out of steam about checking at that level of detail, so I'm not confident that I've caught errors at that point.

+  We have went over the paper and have attempted to correct typos and clarify our exposition.

 - Given the length of the paper and the comments below about the rest of the paper; I haven't read the technical appendix carefully enough to be confident